CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

     (voice) s1mple: How long have you been in this team? hehe (voice) s1mple: Better answer on this question.

-Here `fREAKAZOID` does not understand that `s1mple` actually thinks he is talking with `Stewie2k` and asks the same question back:
+Here it could be that `fREAKAZOID` does not understand that `s1mple` actually thinks he is talking with `Stewie2k`:

     (voice) fREAKAZOID: How long have you been on Liquid?